tarantool/doc/doc/release/2021-08-releases.rst

         main/4050206957/cartridge.failover.task I> Instance state changed

--   Fiber IDs are now to monotonically increasing unsigned 8-byte integers, so there is no ID wrapping anymore.
+-   Fiber IDs are now switched to monotonically increasing unsigned 8-byte integers, so there is no ID wrapping anymore.
 It allows detecting fiber precedence by ID (:tarantool-release:`2.10.0-beta1`, :tarantool-issue:`5846`).